User:AvionHerbert

 This is to be fleshed out, having to do with a line we may walk, a key to inference viability being constant self-awareness regarding the very fact of making inferences.
 A fact will be viable, and sourced, and have its place within our structures as they elaborate in fine nuance.
 We then find limits to the applicability, in terms of historical implication.
 Another fact, with seemingly opposing implications, may arise from the data.
 We find how much, or little, can be inferred from each data point.
 We are overt about speculation, transparent about the process of inference.
 Data puts qualitative limits on other data.

-It just struck me that the “node” and “edge” terminology of social network analysis is directly analogous to the “nodes” or “artificial neurons” connected via positive or negative “weights” within the AI “neural network” discussion.
+These basic theoretical parallels between the “node” and “edge” terminology of social network and the “nodes” or “artificial neurons” connected via positive or negative “weights” within the AI “neural network” discussion are well-known.
 They talk about the challenges presented by surprise “edge cases”.
 The linearly summed “weight” combinations fit into the profoundly non-linear “network”.
 All of our data combination has this profoundly non-linear aspect.
-The idea of “edge cases”, and self-awareness vis-à-vis the possibility of marginal error, these factors being caught, having to do with learning, affecting structure, are key to the way in which the data accumulation actually works, with neat analogues down into specific phenomena such as those of early aero-technical development analyzed as a social network.
-We only employ human intelligence and initiative.
+The idea of “edge cases”, and self-awareness vis-à-vis the possibility of marginal error, these factors being caught, and this having to do with learning, affecting structure, is all key to the way in which the data accumulation actually works, with neat analogues down into specific phenomena such as those of early aero-technical development analyzed as a social network.

 Phenomena of Corporatism and Industrialization